pierrediedhiou/cybersecurity-journey/glossary.md

   - w (Write) = 2
   - x (Execute) = 1
   - Example: rwx = 4+2+1 = 7
+- **RSA** — A widely used asymmetric encryption algorithm based on the mathematical difficulty of factoring large prime numbers
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction